12 Creative Pop-Up Shop Ideas

 If you have products like makeup or clothing that customers will need to carry, consider including branded baskets or tote bags in your pop-up shop.
 Include your pop-up shop address and other information on the tote bags so that customers can become walking advertisements for your shop once they leave.

 6. Invite special guests

 If artists or designers are involved in the creation of your product, invite them to the pop-up shop and have them there to meet customers.
 This will add to the immersive shopping experience.
 Live-sketching demonstrations, which are common in art galleries, could be an entertaining way to keep customers engaged and make the shopping experience memorable.

 7. Choose an outside-the-box venue

 When coming up with pop-up shop ideas, don’t overlook the importance of having the perfect on-brand venue.
 Make your venue complement the retail experience you are creating — the shop is more than simply a backdrop for your products.

 A pop-up shop doesn’t even need to necessarily be in a storefront.
-On Peerspace, you can locate and book lofts, galleries, restaurants, and even speakeasies in which to host your shop.
+On Peerspace, you can easily book lofts, galleries, restaurants, and even speakeasies in which to host your shop.
 You have more options than a typical retail setting, and Peerspace makes it easy to find unique hidden gem venues in your city.

 8. Say it with a neon sign

 Neon signs aren’t just for declaring that you’re open.
 Cute quotes, brand slogans, and brand names can all be displayed boldly and brightly with trendy neon signs in every color imaginable.
 Plus, neon signs are very Insta-worthy, which can generate buzz on social media channels about your brand.
 Sketch and Etch offers stunning custom signs for all of your business needs.

 9. Set up flower walls and photo booths